Organisation of folders and files

 Random geography

-Random initialisation first sets up a land use capability (LUC) landscape using iterative smoothing1, then randomly distributes farmers across the landscape assigning them a farm based on Voronoi polygons2 and breaking the farm into sub-farm level holdings based on contiguouse areas of the same LUC.
+), then randomly distributes farmers across the landscape assigning them a farm based on Voronoi polygons4 and breaking the farm into sub-farm level holdings based on contiguous areas of the same LUC.
+Additionally a voter model is iteratively run on the landuses so that regions of uniform landuse are produced (the number of iterations of the voter model set by landuse-aggregation-steps

 Date | Changes |